FrontISTR/FrontISTR_manual/markdown_files/en/docs/analysis/analysis_05.md

             (Default: NO)

 MPCMETHOD = Method for multipoint constraints
-            1: Penalty method
+            1: Penalty method (Default for direct methods)
             2: MPC-CG method
-            3: Explicit master-slave elimination (Default)
+            3: Explicit master-slave elimination (Default for iterative methods)
-            Valid only in 3D problems with iterative solvers.
-            (Penalty method is always used for direct solvers and 1D and 2D iterative solvers, and MPC-CG method is always used for 4D and 6D iterative solvers.)

 ESTCOND =   Frequency of condition number estimation (experimental)
             Estimation is performed at every specified number of iterations and at the last iteration.
 No estimation when 0 is specified.

+METHOD2 =   Secondary method (BiCGSTAB, GMRES, GPBiCG) (experimental)
+            Valid only when CG is specified as METHOD.
+            When specified, the method is swithced and solution continues when CG diverged.
+            All the other parameters and data lines are shared with the CG method.
 ```

 ** 2nd line or later **